pulp-platform/FlooNoC/README.md

 1. **Routers:** A collection of different NoC router designs with varying features such as virtual channels, input/output buffering, and adaptive routing algorithms.
 1. **Network Interfaces (NIs)**: A set of NoC network interfaces for connecting IPs to the NoC.
-1. **Topologies:** A collection of NoC topologies, such as mesh, to enable the creation of various on-chip interconnects.
-1. **Common IPs** A set of IPs used by the NoC IPs, such as FIFOs, Cuts and arbiters.
+2. **Common IPs** A set of IPs used by the NoC IPs, such as FIFOs, Cuts and arbiters.
-1. **Verification IPs (VIPs):** A set of VIPs to verify the correct functionality of the NoC IPs.
+3. **Verification IPs (VIPs):** A set of VIPs to verify the correct functionality of the NoC IPs.
-1. **Testbenches:** A set of testbenches to evaluate the performance of the NoC IPs, including throughput, latency.
+4. **Testbenches:** A set of testbenches to evaluate the performance of the NoC IPs, including throughput, latency.

 ### Routers
 | Name | Description | Doc |